Catch-All emails 🤨 It can sound a bit brutal. It shouldn't.

 To go further, see the comparison of the effectiveness of each of these solutions.

-👉🏻 Our recommendation: Shoot the Catch-All!
+👉🏻 Our recommendation: keep sending emails to Catch-All!

 Don't remove entire companies from your prospecting target for a pseudo risk of bad domain reputation, open doors to clients who are often high-potential.